Jai Andhra movement: The movement

 Under the Mulki rules in force at the time, anyone who had lived in Hyderabad for 15 years was considered a local, and was thus eligible for certain government posts.
 When the Supreme Court upheld the Mulki rules at the end of 1972, the Jai Andhra movement, with the aim of re-forming a separate state of Andhra, was started in Coastal Andhra and Rayalaseema regions.

-In 1972, Gouthu Latchanna took a leading role in the Jai Andhra movement started by students of Andhra University demanding the division of Andhra Pradesh into old Andhra state and Telangana state on the issue of "Mulkhi" rules.
+In 1972, Gouthu Latchanna took a leading role in the Jai Andhra movement started by students of Andhra University demanding the division of Andhra Pradesh into old Andhra state and Telangana state on the issue of "Mulki" rules.
 He was imprisoned in Mushirabad Central Jail and released in 1973.
 All the ministers hailing from the Andhra region in the PV Narasimha Rao Govt. resigned, and formed a parallel Government with Vijayawada as the Capital.
 BV Subba Reddy was elected as the Chief Minister and Kakani Venkataratnam was the Deputy CM.
 The parallel govt was run for a few months, even after the PV Narasimha Rao Govt. was replaced by President's rule.
 The movement subsided only after Indira Gandhi came up with the 6-point formula to resolve the crisis to everyone's satisfaction.

 Police firing

-Thirteen people killed in 3 places in Andhra on 21 November during the bandh call given by student body.
+Thirteen people were killed in 3 places in Andhra on 21 November during the bandh call given by student body.
 In the police firing eight people were killed on 23 December in Vijayawada.
-Kakani Venkataratnam, a former minister, died of shock at the height of separate Andhra agitation on 25 December 1972, when eight people were killed in police firing.
+Kakani Venkataratnam, a former minister, died of shock at the height of separate Andhra agitation on 25 December 1972.

 Aftermath

-Removal of Mulkhi rules and all other demands were met and a six-point formula was put in place.
+Removal of Mulki rules and all other demands were met and a six-point formula was put in place.

 After nine ministers from Seemandhra region in the P. V. Narasimha Rao cabinet resigned, he had to resign as Chief minister of Andhra Pradesh on 10 January 1973, and President's rule was imposed in the state.